vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-sqs/setup.md

 It is designed to help developers build distributed systems and applications that need to communicate asynchronously by reliably sending, storing, and receiving messages between software components.

-Vanus Cloud provides the Amazon SNS Source connector, which retrieves SNS events and converts them into CloudEvents.
+Vanus Connect provides the Amazon SNS Source connector, which retrieves SNS events and converts them into CloudEvents.

 ## Prerequisites